 Whether you're trying to make your files smaller so they take up less space or reduce the load time of the document, compressing PDFs file can be a great solution.
 If you're looking for a way to compress PDFs in Adobe Acrobat, look no further than this guide.

-In this article, we'll be exploring how to compress PDFs in Adobe Acrobat with minimal effort on your part.
-We'll cover how to do it manually and how to do it automatically.
+In this article, we'll explore how to compress PDFs in Adobe Acrobat with minimal effort on your part.
+We also cover how to do it manually and how to do it automatically.

-You may need to use a PDF compressor if you want to make a large file smaller or if you want to reduce the size of an existing PDF file.
+You may need to use a PDF compressor, if you want to make a large file smaller or reduce the size of an existing PDF file.

 Your reasons might include:

 - The file is too large and you want to email it to someone, but they don't have a lot of storage space on their computer.

 - You're uploading the file to an online server, but there are restrictions on the maximum size allowed for uploads.

 - You want to send a copy of your book manuscript or design sketches.

 If you have been looking for an alternative to Adobe Acrobat, then you may want to consider using UPDF.
 This program is a heavyweight application that can be used on Mac, Windows, Android and IOS operating systems.